 Telemedicine: A Strategic Tool to Grow Revenue and Drive Efficiency

+Rebroadcast from November 19 by popular demand.
 Learn how specialists and specialty services are reaching outside hospital and clinic walls to engage patients via the Internet, and how telemedicine innovators are overcoming challenges such as billing, scheduling and contractual agreements throughout healthcare.

-Experts in telemedicine from UC Davis and Mercy Health share strategies proven to bridge access gaps, improve patient experience, and streamline care through new mobile technologies, while driving down costs.
+Telemedicine pioneers from UC Davis and Mercy Health share strategies proven to bridge access gaps, improve patient experience, and streamline care through new mobile technologies, while driving down costs.

 At the conclusion of this webcast, participants will be able to: